Marine Corps Early Warning Detachment, Guadalcanal (1942–43): Operation ashore on Guadalcanal

 Japanese siren utilized by the 1st Marine Aircraft Wing during the Battle of Guadalcanal.
 This siren is on display at the National Museum of the Marine Corps.

-During the course of the battle the men and equipment of the radar detachment were constantly exposed to enemy small arms fire, artillery shelling, naval gunfire, and aerial bombardment.
+During the course of the battle, the men and equipment of the radar detachment were constantly exposed to enemy small arms fire, artillery shelling, naval gunfire, and aerial bombardment.
 MTSgt MacDonnell's efforts keeping the SCR-270 operational during this time was key to the air defense of Guadalcanal.
-MTSgt MacDonnell also proved to be a fantastic radar operator who pioneered new tactics and techniques for the SCR-270.
+MTSgt MacDonnell also was a radar operator who pioneered new tactics and techniques for the SCR-270.
 Knowing that the radar array could tilt backwards 10 degrees, MacDonnell determined that by taking a reading at both perpendicular and tilted backwards an approximate altitude could be derived.
 He also became adept at deciphering the returns on the radar's oscilloscope to determine the number and mixture of aircraft headed towards Guadalcanal.
 Applying radars returns against his knowledge of the aircraft formations of the Tainan Air Group he noticed radar echoes that jiggled, which coupled with airspeed, highlighted the location of the Mitsubishi A6M Zeros in the formations.

 Additional fighter controllers arrived on 8 October 1942, when Navy Lieutenant Lewis C Mattison led a detachment of four controllers having recently graduated from the Navy's Fighter Director School at Pearl Harbor.
 In 1 November MAW Control Center migrated to a dugout in the side of a hill that offered better protection against enemy fires, improved air-ground communications, and enhanced coordination between fighter directors and ground based air defense units.

 LtCol Bayler controlling fighter aircraft during the Battle of Guadalcanal.

 The Marine radar detachment on Guadalcanal was relieved by a radar crew from the Royal New Zealand Air Force in March 1943.
 At the time there was a shortage of American radars available for the Pacific so Admiral William Halsey asked the New Zealand government if they could assist.
 The Marine Corps attached three officers and a senior NCO to this detachment, led by Major Ethridge C. Best, to assist with training and to provide liaison with American fighter units.